 At Nafsika, azure sea views dominate every room and suite – including some with private pools.
-The social hub Avra Lounge and Terrace is here along with two other restaurants, the fitness centre and several luxury boutiques.
+The social hub Avra Lounge and Terrace is here along with two other restaurants, the fitness center and several luxury boutiques.

-For guests seeking more space and privacy, and perhaps a little nostalgia, Four Seasons offers The Bungalows, originally built in the early 1960s, and now reborn with a fresh look and up-to-date amenities for today’s travellers.
+For guests seeking more space and privacy, and perhaps a little nostalgia, Four Seasons offers The Bungalows, originally built in the early 1960s, and now reborn with a fresh look and up-to-date amenities for today’s travelers.

 Book a stay here with our luxury travel concierge for exclusive free upgrades, free breakfasts, free hotel credit and VIP gifts.

 2. Hotel Grande Bretagne, a Luxury Collection Hotel, Athens

 The Hotel Grande Bretagne, is one of the best luxury hotels in Athens.
 This historic landmark is situated within walking distance of the Acropolis.
 It is also part of A Luxury Collection which means you can earn and spend your Marriott Bonvoy hotel points here.

 Established in 1874, this palatial hotel offers breathtaking views of the famed Acropolis and Parthenon.
 Featuring opulent artwork and precious antiques, this hotel has hosted esteemed personalities and heads of states who have experienced the renowned Royal Suite as well as the exclusive Butler Service.